enverkorkmaz/CoensioCaseStudy/README.md

 # AI Candidate Search System

 This project is an AI-powered candidate search and matching system.
 It allows companies to find the most suitable candidates for their open positions using natural language queries.
 Users can type queries in everyday language, such as *"Senior React Developer living in Istanbul with at least 3 years of experience"*.
-The system analyzes this query (extracting the Ideal Candidate Profile - ICP) and lists the best candidates from the database by calculating semantic similarities.
+The system analyzes this query and lists the best candidates from the database by calculating semantic similarities.

 ## 🚀 Technologies & Architecture